Joseph Stilwell

-Influential voices such as journalist Brooks Atkinson viewed the Chinese Communists as benign and Stilwell as a victim of a corrupt regime.
-The ousting of Stilwell sparked the beginning of anti-Chiang sentiment by US policymakers that culminated in the 1947 end of American assistance to the Republic of China during the Chinese Civil War.
+Stilwell's implacable demands for units debilitated by disease to be sent into heavy combat resulted in Merrill's Marauders, the only American ground unit present in his theater, becoming disenchanted with him.
+Marauders were disbanded after suffering extremely heavy casualties in Siege of Myitkyina.

+Influential voices such as the journalist Brooks Atkinson viewed the Communists as an effective military force and Stilwell as a victim of a corrupt regime.
 Stilwell's admirers saw him as having been given inadequate resources and incompatible objectives.
-Critics viewed him as a hard-charging but ultimately unprofessional officer whose failings contributed to the loss of China.
+Critics viewed him as a hard-charging officer whose temperament and conduct towards Chiang contributed to the loss of China.